...

 This will not prevent you from getting a mortgage.
 Our advisors have great success in helping clients with adverse credit.
 There are a number of lenders that we work closely with who are more favourable to clients who have previously had trouble sourcing finance.
 Talk to one of our advisors today for further information.

-Our brokers take all the hard work out of finding the very best mortgage offers available.
-Our brokers are CeMap qualified and FCA Regulated.
-We can charge an Application Fee and a Financial Arrangement Fee payable on completion.
-Any fees will be detailed on the documentation provided prior to any commitment by the client.
+Our brokers handle all the legwork in securing the best mortgage deals for you.
+We may charge an Application Fee and a Financial Arrangement Fee, both payable upon completion.
+Any applicable fees will be clearly outlined in the documentation provided before you commit.

 There is no prescribed criteria to determine what you can borrow.
 The amount you qualify for will be determined by the purchase price of the property, the deposit you are able to put down, your income and monthly expenses.
 Refer to our mortgage calculator for a guide, alternatively our brokers are able to give you an indication over the phone or a full agreement in principle.